 - ★ Your target population must not be primarily college students.
-Think about other populations you'd like to design for. - ★ Your eventual design must include social elements in some meaningful way.
-Even better if you orient your project towards a more healthy, just, and fair world.
+Think about other populations you'd like to design for. - ★ Your design must respond to the CHI 2023 Design Brief topic Appropriate Solutions for All in a meaningful way.

 Statement explains problem and how it is an interaction design problem 0.5 pts Statement describes particular activities that are important to individuals in the target domain.
 0.5 pts Statement describes what you believe is done currently to support this activity, what works well, and what doesn't work well about that current practice.
-0.5 pts Statement describes essential functions are that a tool would need to have that would support this activity in a robust way.
+0.5 pts Statement describes essential functions that a tool would need to have that would support this activity in a robust way.
 0.5 pts Statement identifies the users and different groups of users that you might need to support differently to address the problem.
 0.5 pts Design problem is not primarily targeted at college students, and involves potential for social elements.
-0.5 pts
+0.5 pts Contribution report: a brief statement describing which team member(s) did which part of the work -0.5 pts if not included

-Competitive Analysis (team)
+Competitive Analysis (Team)